HaraldNieswandt/comma-and-dot/README.md

 ## License

-Anyone can use it for free.
-It would be nice if you mentioned my name.
+This example may be used freely under the MIT license.
+It would be nice if you mention me when using it.